programsam/binkjs/README.md

 ### Ubuntu/Systemd Service

 You'll want to configure a [Systemd Service](https://docs.fedoraproject.org/en-US/quick-docs/systemd-understanding-and-administering/) for BINK.js that is **separate** from the frontend reverse proxy, like Nginx (see previous section).
 This Service will start BINK.js when your machine turns on, and can restart BINK.js if it crashes.
 Checkout our [example systemd service](./misc/binkjs.service) for more information.

+## Docker-Compose Setup

+You can also quickly set up your development environment with Docker Compose.

+You will still need to set up a public S3 bucket as described above.

+You will also need to configure your settings.json locally as described above.

+Once these are set up, run:

+`docker-compose up --build`

+And you should be able to access BINK at `http://localhost:3001` and begin development.